wp-plugins/tabby-responsive-tabs/readme.txt

 Plugin support for Tabby Responsive Tabs is provided at the [plugin's support forum](http://wordpress.org/support/plugin/tabby-responsive-tabs/ "Tabby Responsive Tabs plugin support forum") on WordPress.org.

-= Why can't I get the Target Parameter to Work =
+= Why can't I get the Target Parameter to Work? =

-This is like any other URL parameter so you need to use a valid structure for the query string.
+This is used just like any other URL parameter in a query string so you need to use a valid structure for the query string.

 If there's already a parameter in a query string, including the one included in the url when using default ugly permalinks, subsequent parameters must be appended using an ampersand.
 eg: